-Mount St. Joseph’s Athletic Training program has begun the Substantive Change process, seeking approval from the Commission on the Accreditation of Athletic Training Education (CAATE), which is anticipated in Fall 2017.
+Mount St. Joseph’s Athletic Training program has begun the Substantive Change process, seeking approval from the Commission on the Accreditation of Athletic Training Education (CAATE), which is anticipated by January 2019.

 BS in Health and Wellness and Masters in Athletic Training Combined (3 +2 BS/MAT) Degree Applicants: